 - Add flour mixture to the wet ingredients and mix together until everything is just incorporated.

 - Bake for 6 minutes, then remove from oven and use your thumb or the bottom of a tablespoon to press an indent into the center of each cookie.
 Bake cookies for another 5-6 minutes until done.
 Cookies are soft when done.
 Do not overcook.
 Allow cookies ample time to cool before frosting.

-- To make frosting, combine butter, sugar, vanilla, pumpkin pie spice and milk in the bowl of your standing mixer and mix until well combined.
+- To make the frosting, combine butter, sugar, vanilla, pumpkin pie spice and milk in the bowl of your standing mixer and mix until well combined.
 Add frosting to a piping bag and then pipe frosting into the center of each thumbprint cookie.